 COVID-19 Resources

 COVID is an airborne virus that moves and hangs in the air like smoke for up to hours at a time in closed, unventilated rooms.
 Repeat COVID infections can drastically increase the risk of Long COVID, an umbrella diagnosis for the 200+ symptoms and post-viral chronic conditions that can severely disable anyone following an acute infection, regardless of age or former ability.
-Two-way masking with high-filtration, well-fitted masks currently remains the most effective way of preventing exposure, infection, and transmission, and its effectiveness is strengthened by vaccination and air filtration.
+Two-way masking with high-filtration, well-fitted masks currently remains the most effective way of preventing exposure, infection, and transmission, and its protection is strengthened by vaccination and air filtration.

 The following resources are based on community-led research, lived experience, and advocacy to resist COVID misinformation and mass death and disablement.
 You can also research COVID-safe(r) communities and clean air organizations local to you.